 All candidates take two components.
-Candidates will be eligible for grades 9 to 1.
+Candidates will be eligible for grades A\ to G.

-All candidates take:

-Component 1 2 hours 30 minutes Written examination 40% 80 marks

-Candidates answer:

-- all questions in Section A

-- two questions in Section B (one compulsory question and one question from a choice of two)

-- both questions in Section C.

-Externally assessed

-and:

-Component 2

-Coursework 60%

-120 marks

-Candidates submit three pieces of practical work:

-- individual performance based on an extract from a play - group performance based on an extract from a play - group performance based on an original devised piece.
+All candidates take: and: Component 1 Written examination 80 marks 2 hours 30 minutes 40% Component 2Coursework60%120 marks Candidates answer: all questions in Section A two questions in Section B (one compulsory question and one question from a choice of two) both questions in Section C. Externally assessed Candidates submit three pieces of practical work:individual performance based on an extract from a play group performance based on an extract from a play group performance based on an original devised piece.
 Internally assessed and externally moderated